caltechlibrary/newt/user_manual.md

 ## What is in the Newt toolbox?

 - [Newt](newt.1.md), is a development tool.
-It provides a code generator as well as the ability to run NewtRouter, NewtMustache and PostgREST as you construct and test your data models for your application.
+It provides a code generator as well as the ability to run Newt's router and template engine as well as PostgREST as you construct and test your data models for your application.
-- [Newt Router](newtrouter.1.md) is a web service that manages your requests and data pipelines as well as static file hosting
+- [Newt's router](newtrouter.1.md) is a web service that manages your requests and data pipelines as well as static file hosting
-- [Newt Mustache](newtmustache.1.md) is a web service providing a light weight template engine
+- [Newt's template engine](newtmustache.1.md) is a web service providing a light weight template engine

 ## Newt YAML syntax (draft)